 Religion in the United States: some government resources

 The United States did not establish an official state religion at its birth, and that was unusual for its time.
 All the colonial powers with interests in the lands that would become the United States - Spain, the Netherlands, France, England, Russia - not only had state religions, but took them very seriously, at times forcibly converting, punishing, or even putting to death nonconformers.
-Many who sailed to the New World came to escape state religions.
+Many who sailed to the New World from Europe came to escape state religions back home.

-From the start, there were many religions in the future United States and its future territories: the native peoples, the European groups, and the Africans who migrated or were brought here as slaves, all held a variety of beliefs.
+From the start, there were many religions in the future United States and its future territories: Native, European, and African peoples all held a variety of beliefs.
 Europeans settled as early as 1508 (Puerto Rico) and wherever their settlements were established, their clergy came along.
-European colonizers considered it extremely important to convert the native people and African slaves to their religions.
+European colonizers considered it extremely important to convert the non-Europeans to their religions.
 Some of these efforts were ugly affairs mirroring ugly events back in Europe.
-The many indigenous and African religions were adapted, carried out in secret, or extinguished along with their adherents.
+Over time, the many indigenous and African religions were adapted, carried out in secret, or extinguished along with their adherents.

 The Pilgrims who arrived in 1620 were one of several groups of Europeans coming to avoid persecution, opens a new window in their home countries; others were Mennonites, Jesuits, Lutherans, Huguenots, and Jews.
 For them, freedom to worship was paramount.
-Even so, this did not stop them from promoting their preferred brand of Christianity in the colonies.
+Even so, this did not stop some from promoting their preferred brand of religion in the colonies.

 So began a tug of war that continues today.
 These were colonists who wished religious freedom, but for them having a government of no religion at all was unthinkable.
 How to have a government that upheld religious beliefs without establishing one specific denomination as a state religion?